SacuL/rust/windows_install.md

 ```powershell
 > $proxy='http://<DOMAIN>%5C<USER>:<PASSWORD>@<IP>:<PORT>'
 ```
-Note that `5C` is the code for backslash.
+Note that `%5C` is the code for backslash.

-Finally update the ENV variable and execute the tool:
+Finally update the `ENV` variable and execute the tool:
 ```powershell
 > $ENV:HTTP_PROXY=$proxy
 > $ENV:HTTPS_PROXY=$proxy